 Intensly private and intensly gifted.
 Makes sure you like Apiary even if you have no idea why.

-Business consultant turned developer.
+Business consultant turned coder.
 Inexplicably likes CSS but redeems herself by liking Clojure.

 Janitor&Sanity keeper.
 Makes sure Apiary runs all the time.
 Automates and documents everything.